HenrikMader/Masterthesis/readme.md

 Do this with:
     ```bash
-    this: cnn_model = torch.load("./path_to_your_model)
+cnn_model = torch.load("./path_to_your_model")

+# Instead of this:
-    instead of this: cnn_model = train(num_epochs_cnn, cnn_model, train_loader, val_loader, learning_rate_cnn)
+# cnn_model = train(num_epochs_cnn, cnn_model, train_loader, val_loader, learning_rate_cnn)

-    - Tune the Hyperparameters accordingly.
+# Tune the Hyperparameters accordingly.
-    Important: With numberOfRuns you can say how often you want the ensembles to produce results across the learning rates.
+# Important: With numberOfRuns you can say how often you want the ensembles to produce results across the learning rates.
 Select 1 if this should only run once
-    - Select printing = True if you want to create some plots (f.e the plots of the Accuracy Rejection Curves)
+# Select printing = True if you want to create plots (f.e the plots of the Accuracy Rejection Curves)

 ## Output files
 Once the main.py is finished, there are different files created.